Benjamin-Loison/Memos/README.md

 # Memos
-My personnal memos for everything
+My personnal memos for everything.

 <!--  (some are not very professionnal so find what you are looking for) -->